 For Virginia landlords, collecting a security deposit from your tenant offers many benefits, such as the following:

 • To cover unpaid utilities upon move-out.
 Usually, most or all utilities will be under the tenant’s name during the lease period.
-Should they fail to pay for them, Virginia security deposit law allows the landlord to make appropriate deductions from the tenant’s security deposit to cover the cost of missed utility payments.
+Should the tenants fail to pay for them, Virginia's security deposit law allows the landlord may make appropriate deductions from the tenant’s security deposit to cover the cost of unpaid utility bills.

 • To cover missed rent payments.
-Nonpayment of rent is a breach of the rental contract.
-It’s probably one of the most common problems experienced by landlords in Virginia.
-Should this situation occur, landlords are entitled to deduct part or all of the tenant’s security deposit to cover missed payments and late payment charges.
+Failure to pay rent is a breach of the rental contract.
+It’s probably one of the most common problems experienced by landlords.
+Should this situation occur, landlords are entitled to deduct part or all of the tenant’s security deposit to cover missed rent payments and late rent payment charges.

 • To cover non-compliance loss or damage.
-If your tenants fail to comply with their obligations as renters, the security deposit may be used to cover any loss or damage as a result of this non-compliance.
+If your tenant fails to comply with their obligations as a tenant, the security deposit may be used to cover any loss or non normal wear and tear damage as a result of this non-compliance.

-• To cover property damage outside wear and tear.
-Any damage that occurs because of a tenant’s abuse or negligence during the course of the tenancy can be charged to the security deposit.
+• To cover property damage outside normal wear and tear.
+Any damage outside of normal wear and tear that occurs because of a tenant’s abuse or negligence during the course of the tenancy can be charged to the security deposit of the tenant.

 • To cover other charges allowed in the rental agreement.
-Virginia landlords can include provisions in the rental agreement stating additional charges that may be legally deducted from a security deposit in Virginia.
+Virginia landlords can include provisions in the rental agreement stating additional charges that may be legally deducted from a tenant's deposit.

 Security Deposit document stamped with a red "approved"